Frequently Asked Questions

 BYL was founded by MarcÍa L. Williams in honor of her sister, Thea E. Williams – Douglas, a talented broadcast journalist and community advocate who passed away from an aggressive form of breast cancer.

-What is an organization like BYL needed?
+Why is an organization like BYL needed?

 According to a 2009 study conducted by After school Matters (a non-profit which assists teenagers to become paid apprentices or club members in various areas, such as the arts, sports, and technology), the shift to a knowledge economy has generated widespread concern that young people are entering the workforce without the skills which employers highly value, such as communication, critical thinking, leadership, and teamwork.
 The study determined that work-based learning is an important part of student preparation for the workplace upon high school graduation, and possibly later, college.